cynthiaw2004/BGPSimPy/README.md

 This implementation does not use cluster computing although that is highly recommended.
 In our paper that is currently being reviewed, we make use of GridEngine to compute routing trees and paths in parallel.
 In addition, we store statistics on the time and depths of routing trees on MongoDB.

 A great chunk of time will probably be spent on computing routing trees.
-Fortunately, we have provided over 50K routing trees for download at ???
+Fortunately, we have provided over 50K routing trees for download at TBD

 Please direct questions to cynthiaw2004@gmail.com